huggingface/blog/duckdb-nsql-7b.md

 ### Response (use duckdb shorthand if possible):
 ```

-The output SQL command will point to our `data` wildcard table, but since we don't have a real table but just a patch to the parquet file, we will replace all `data` occurrences by the `first_parquet_url`:
+The output SQL command will point to a `data` table, but since we don't have a real table but just a reference to the parquet file, we will replace all `data` occurrences by the `first_parquet_url`:

 ```
 sql_output = sql_output.replace("FROM data", f"FROM '{first_parquet_url}'")
 ```

-And the final ouput will be:
+And the final output will be:

 ```
 SELECT city FROM 'https://huggingface.co/datasets/jamescalam/world-cities-geo/resolve/refs%2Fconvert%2Fparquet/default/train/0000.parquet' WHERE country = 'Albania'
 ```

-- Now, it is time to finally execute our generated SQL directly in the dataset, so, lets use once again Duckdb powers:
+- Now, it is time to finally execute our generated SQL directly in the dataset, so, lets use once again DuckDB powers:

 ```
 try: